Screened Poisson equation: Two dimensions

 The Green's function is therefore given by the inverse Fourier transform:

 This integral can be calculated using polar coordinates in k-space:

 The integration over the angular coordinate gives a Bessel function, and the integral reduces to one over the radial wavenumber $k_r$:

 Connection to the Laplace distribution

 The Green's functions in both 2D and 3D are identical to the probability density function of the multivariate Laplace distribution for two and three dimensions respectively.

+Application in differential geometry

+The homogeneous case, studied in the context of differential geometry, involving Einstein warped product manifolds, explores cases where the warped function satisfies the homogeneous version of the screened Poisson equation.
+Under specific conditions, the manifold dimension, Ricci curvature, and screening parameter are interconnected via a quadratic relationship.